-WordPress keeps logging out is one error that can be quite frustrating.
+WordPress keeps logging out is one problem that can be quite frustrating.
 If you are currently facing this issue, we understand how you feel.

 Your site suddenly starts logging you out of your Admin Dashboard when you try to use it, leaving you unable to make changes to your site, and usually without a clue why this is happening.